What is Tutor.com, Inc?

 Scholastic

-Scholastic is a global children's publishing, education, and media company, renowned for its books, educational programs, and digital learning resources.
-Their investment likely signals a strategic interest in expanding educational technology and content delivery.
+Scholastic is a global children's publishing, education, and media company, known for its educational resources and book fairs, likely investing to enhance its digital learning offerings.

 What's next for Tutor.com, Inc?